Thalrion/Udacity-Intro-to-Programming-Nanodegree/README.md

 # Udacity-Intro-to-Programming-Nanodegree

-My Portfolio of Projects from my IPND
+Portfolio of Projects from the Udacity-IPND

 ## Project 0 Getting started with HTML